Human evolutionary developmental biology: Fossil record

 Early comparative and human studies examined the fossil record to measure features like cranial sizes and capacities so as to infer brain size, growth rate, total growth and potential implications for energy expenditure.
 Helpful as this is, the static nature of individual fossils presents its own challenge.
 The phylogenic fossil line is itself a hypothesis, so anything based upon it is equally hypothetical.

 Using the fossil record of Neanderthals, modern humans, and chimpanzees, Gunz et al. examined that patterns of endocranial development.
 They found that there are common features shared between the three, and that modern humans diverge from these common patterns in the first year of life.
 They concluded that even though much of the developmental results are similar insofar as brain size, the trajectories by which they arrived are not shared.
 Most of the differences between the two arise post-natally, in the first year, with cognitive development.

-There have been a number of studies that not only take incomplete fossil records into consideration, but have attempt to specifically identify the barriers presented by this condition.
+There have been a number of studies that not only take incomplete fossil records into consideration, but have attempted to specifically identify the barriers presented by this condition.
 For example, Kieran McNulty covers the potential utilities and constraints of using incomplete fossil taxa to examine longitudinal development in Australopithecus africanis.

 Many studies on development have been human-specific.
 In his 2011 paper, Bernard Crespi focused on adaptation and genomic conflict in childhood diseases.
 He considers the evolution of childhood diseases and their risk levels, and finds that both risk and disease have evolved.

 Hotchberg and Belsky incorporate a life-history perspective, looking at adolescence.
 Substantial variation in phenotypic paths and presentations suggest significant environmental influence.
 They focus on plasticity between stages of development and the factors that shape it.
 Rate of maturation, fecundity, and fertility were all impacted by environmental circumstances.
 They argue that early maturation can be positive, reflecting opportunistic actions within specific conditions.